kuancheen/anti-gravity-global-workflows/new-project-init.md

    - **Ask User**: Check if the project is a static web app and if they want GitHub Pages deployment.
    - **Create Workflow**: If yes, create `.github/workflows/static.yml` for deploying static content to GitHub Pages.
    - Use the standard template from global workflows (`static-pages-deploy.yml`) for deployment.
+   - **Automate Pages Source**:
+     - After creating the workflow, explicitly set the GitHub Pages build source to "GitHub Actions" via API:
+       `gh api -X PATCH repos/:owner/:repo/pages -f build_type=workflow`
+     - **Fallback**: If the API call fails or CLI is not authenticated, use the **Browser Tool** to navigate to `Settings > Pages` and set the source to "GitHub Actions".

 7. **Setup Local Workflows**:
    - **Copy Global Version Update**: Copy the global `/version-update.md` to the project's local `.agent/workflows/` directory.